fideloper/Vaprobash/install-scripts.md

 ### <a href="install-scripts.html#screen" name="screen" id="screen">#</a> Screen

 This will install the Screen terminal multiplexer on the Vagrant VM.
 A few sensible defaults will be added to the `.screenrc` file.

+### <a href="install-scripts.html#mailcatcher" name="mailcatcher" id="mailcatcher">#</a> MailCatcher

+This will install [MailCatcher](http://mailcatcher.me) to catch outgoing mail.
+Sets `php.ini` sendmail path to catchmail.

+- MailCatcher frontend at 192.168.33.10.xip.io:1080
+- MailCatcher SMTP at 192.168.33.10.xip.io:1025